-- (1) H-1B SPONSORSHIP: The University of Toledo routinely sponsors H-1B petitions on behalf of eligible foreign national employees for certain faculty, research, and non-faculty staff positions that qualify as "specialty occupations". - (a) Center for International Studies and Programs (CISP) shall be the designated office to file correspondence with DOL and USCIS on behalf of the Petitioner (UT); - (b) CISP shall have final authority to determine if the proffered position qualifies as a specialty occupation; - (c) Private retention of outside immigration counsel is not permissible. - (2) University positions typically eligible for H-1B sponsorship at UToledo: (This list is NOT exhaustive) - (a) Full-time faculty (academic and clinical) positions (e.g., Professor, Assistant/Associate Professor); - (b) Full-time non-faculty teaching positions (e.g., Lecturer, Visiting Assistant Professor); - (c) Full-time non-faculty research positions (e.g., Researcher, Research Associate, Research Scientist, Research Assistant Professor, Research Engineer, Postdoctoral Research Associate/Fellow); - (d) Full-time non-faculty staff positions that qualify as a "specialty occupation".
+- (1) H-1B sponsorship: The university of Toledo routinely sponsors H-1B petitions on behalf of eligible foreign national employees for certain faculty, research, and non-faculty staff positions that qualify as "specialty occupations". - (a) Center for international studies and programs "CISP" shall be the designated office to file correspondence with DOL and USCIS on behalf of the petitioner (UT); - (b) CISP shall have final authority to determine if the proffered position qualifies as a specialty occupation; - (c) Private retention of outside immigration counsel is not permissible. - (2) University positions typically eligible for H-1B sponsorship at UT (this list is not exhaustive): - (a) Full-time faculty (academic and clinical) positions (e.g., professor, assistant/associate professor); - (b) Full-time non-faculty teaching positions (e.g., lecturer, visiting assistant professor); - (c) Full-time non-faculty research positions (e.g., researcher, research associate, research scientist, research assistant professor, research engineer, postdoctoral research associate/fellow); - (d) Full-time non-faculty staff positions that qualify as a "specialty occupation".